shuli1984/testGemini/README.md

 ## Translation Feature

-The application includes a feature to translate page content using the Google Cloud Translation API.
-This can be used in two modes: a mock translator for development and the real API for production or testing.
+The application includes a feature to translate page content using Google Cloud Translation API, DeepL API, or a mock translator for development.
+The desired translation service can be configured in the `config.yml` file.

 ### Usage